mikkopaderes/ember-cloud-firestore-adapter/guides/02-configuration.md

 These are the settings currently available

 - `firestoreSettings` - Specifies custom configurations for your Cloud Firestore instance.
 See [here](https://firebase.google.com/docs/reference/js/firebase.firestore.Settings).
+Defaults to `undefined`.
+- `referenceKeyName` - Name of the field that will indicate whether a document is a reference to another one.
+Defaults to `cloudFirestoreReference`.
 - `willUnloadRecordOnListenError` - Unloads a record whenever a listener for a document fails (e.g. sudden permission denied).
 Defaults to `true`.

 ---